AnthonyBliss1/apts-go/README.md

   - Setup always on service through `systemd` or `launchd`
   - Create a scheduled task with cron (hourly, daily, weekly, monthly) to request `/chat` with a provided Apartments.com URL

-Creating a scheduled task through GO APTS is useful to monitor an apartment listing.
+Creating a scheduled task through Go Apts is useful to monitor an apartment listing.
 If proxies are NOT enabled, you run the risk of getting your IP blocked by Apartments.com.

 Scheduled tasks can only be created if `/chat` and always on service are enabled.